CarterSavg/Wiki-Dot_Scrapper/README.md

 ## Website

 ## Usage
-In order to run the webpage run `docker-compose up -d` and once the container is up run `node index.js`
+In order to run the webpage run `docker-compose up -d` and once the container is up run `node index.js` for the backend and `npm run dev` for the frontend